 Can I commit to attending the full event?

 The most important thing is that those who want to learn are given the full opportunity to do so.
 And in our teaching pedagogy, learning means staying engaged both during the lecture and the hands-on sessions.
 Please only register if you can commit to attending and being engaged.
 If you are interested but aren't sure, don't hesitate to sign up for the waiting list to express your interest!

 Finally, every individual interested in the training is welcome to subscribe.
-The sessions for this iteration of the event are more optimized for European time zones while for future iterations we aim concentrate on other major time zones (US and/or Asia).
+The sessions for this iteration of the event are more optimised for European time zones.
 If you don't plan to attend this training but maybe another iteration please still subscribe to the waiting list so we can reach out to you and inform you of any future C++ trainings.

 Really want to attend but timing doesn't work?

-The training is organized free of charge.
+The training is organised free of charge.
 The only thing we ask is that if you register to attend, you commit to attending the full event.